 \subsubsection{Von Mises Distribution}

-\autoref{fig:compare_vm_uni_priors} illustrates the behaviors of the PC prior, the popular $\operatorname{Gamma}(1, b)$ prior, $h_{2}$ prior (\autoref{eq:von_mises_kappa_h2_and_h3_prior}), and $h_{3}$ prior (\autoref{eq:von_mises_kappa_h2_and_h3_prior}) in both the parameter scale and the distance scale.
+\autoref{fig:compare_vm_uni_priors} illustrates the behaviors of the PC prior, the popular $\operatorname{Gamma}(1, b)$ prior, $h_{2}$ prior \autoref{eq:von_mises_kappa_h2_and_h3_prior}, and $h_{3}$ prior \autoref{eq:von_mises_kappa_h2_and_h3_prior} in both the parameter scale and the distance scale.
 The distance measure is defined between the von Mises (vM) density and the circular uniform density.
-For fairness, the scaling parameter $\lambda$ of the PC prior and the shape parameter $b$ of the $\operatorname{Gamma}(1, b)$ prior are calibrated so that both priors share the same median.
+For fairness, the scaling parameter $\lambda$ of the PC prior and the rate parameter $b$ of the $\operatorname{Gamma}(1, b)$ prior are calibrated so that both priors share the same median.

 From the plot of the density on the distance scale, it is evident that the $h_{3}$ prior assigns zero density at $d = 0$, indicating that it never suggests the data being uniform.
-This behavior leads to overfitting issues.
-The $\operatorname{Gamma}(1, b)$ prior has reasonable density at the base model, whereas it exhibits a non-monotonic density with a global maximum around $d \approx 1$ rather than at $d = 0$, which indicates poor robustness in preventing overfitting.
-The $h_{2}$ prior does not penalize the density exponentially with respect to the distance by nature, however, it has a reasonable behavior with respect to distance.
-Its density peaks at $d = 0$ and decreases monotonically as $d \to \infty$.
+This behavior implies a preference for more complex models.
+The $\operatorname{Gamma}\left(1, b\right)$ prior has reasonable density at the base model, whereas it exhibits a non-monotonic density with a global maximum around $d \approx 1$ rather than at $d = 0$, which indicates limited contraction toward the base model.
+The $h_{2}$ prior does not penalize the density exponentially with respect to distance by nature; however, it has a reasonable behavior with respect to distance, that is, its density peaks at $d = 0$ and decreases monotonically as $d \to \infty$.

-When the base model is at point mass ($\kappa_{0} \to \infty$), \autoref{fig:compare_vm_pm_priors} reveals that only the PC prior has non-zero density at the simplest case ($d = 0$), whereas the $\operatorname{Gamma}(1, b)$, $h_{2}$, and $h_{3}$ priors assign zero density to $d=0$, which makes them ineffective for preventing overfitting in this scenario.
-Nonetheless, except for the PC prior, the other priors appear to have non-smooth density curve, with 0 density for $d>1$.
-In other words, these priors cannot support a model that has moderate distance from the point mass as well.
+When the base model is at point mass ($\kappa_{0} \to \infty$), \autoref{fig:compare_vm_pm_priors} reveals that only the PC prior has non-zero density at the simplest case ($d = 0$), whereas the $\operatorname{Gamma}\left(1, b\right)$, $h_{2}$, and $h_{3}$ priors assign zero density to $d = 0$, which limits their ability to regularize toward the base model in this scenario.
+Nonetheless, except for the PC prior, the other priors appear to have non-smooth density curves, with zero density for $d > 1$.
+In other words, these priors cannot support a model that has moderate distance from the point mass either.

+Recall that the $h_{2}$ and $h_{3}$ priors are constructed based on the MML criterion, which is intended to penalize model complexity.
+From the plots given above, we can see that the MML-based priors assign reasonable density to small distances from the base models but do not always allow the model to reach the boundary when the distance measure is defined by \autoref{eq:kld}.

 Based on these observations, we recommend using the PC prior for the concentration parameter $\kappa$ of the von Mises distribution, particularly when limited prior information or belief is available.
 However, in cases where the data exhibit low concentration, the $h_{2}$ prior can also be a reasonable alternative.